ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config.md

   }
 ```

-### Creating a units column using the `from_existing` field, also using scaling and specifying quantity kind.
+### Creating a units column using the `from_existing` field, also using scaling and specifying quantity kind for the existing unit being used.
 ```json
     "columns": {
         "Unit": {